-The UK Government Department for International Trade provides a description of agents as a person or entity that "works on behalf of an exporter (in this case universities), introducing their products or services (degree courses) to potential clients (i.e., students)...".
+The UK Government Department for International Trade provides a description of an agent as a person or entity that "works on behalf of an exporter [in this case, universities], introducing their products or services [degree courses] to potential clients [i.e., students]..."
 And it tells us that "The agent is paid a percentage of the selling price" (the tuition fee).

-There are also agencies who are contracted by the students to support them in their applications to overseas universities.
+There are also agencies that are contracted by the students to support them in their applications to overseas universities.
 This type of agent is not considered in this article except insofar as they are also contracted by the university, i.e., contracted and paid by both the student and the university-what Americans refer to as "double dipping."